All Episodes

 We here at the CBC, we are on the case.

-We didn't miss a beat while it was getting worse under our African American president Barack Obama.
+We didn't miss a beat while it was getting worse under our African-American president, Barack Obama.

 She didn't say that, of course, but who's been running the show for the past two years?

-Obama and the Democrats have been running a show.
+And the Democrats have been running a show.

-This woman has indicted herself, the Congressional Black Caucus, and of course Obama.
+This woman has indicted herself, the Congressional Black Caucus, and, of course, Obama.

-I've heard, Dana, and you probably know this better than I do that what 2,000 Democratic staffers have lost their jobs now as a result of the Republican takeover of the House and the increased number uh of uh Republicans in the Senate, 2,000 staffers have lost their job.
+I've heard, Dana, and you probably know this better than I do, that, what, 2,000 Democratic staffers have lost their jobs now as a result of the Republican takeover of the House and the increased number of Republicans in the Senate.

 Is that right?